-The anorectal triangle is the posterior part of the perineal region and is generally identical in both males and females only differ only in size, where the female anal triangle is significantly wider than that of the male.
+The anorectal triangles in males and females only differ only in size, where the female anal triangle is significantly wider than that of the male.
 This disparity is a direct result of the structural differences between the male and female pelvis.
 Not only is the transverse diameter (distance between the ischial tuberosities) of the female pelvis wider, but the plane of the pelvic outlet (the anteroposterior distance between the pubic arch and the tip of the coccyx) is also longer.
 This sexual dimorphism accommodates the passage of a baby through the pelvic cavity during childbirth.

-The anal canal is present in the middle of this triangle and on each side is ischioanal (ischiorectal) fossa.
+The anal canal is present in the middle of the anorectal triangle and on each side is ischioanal (ischiorectal) fossa.
 The ischioanal fossa occupies most of the anal triangle.
 In a transverse section through the pelvis (in a lithotomy position), it has a horse shoe appearance, while in a coronal section (through a vertically erect individual) each fossa appears roughly pyramidal.

 The release of end products of digestion from the gastrointestinal tract is regulated by the external anal sphincters.
 This oblong cluster of skeletal muscles circumscribes the anal canal and can be voluntarily constricted in order to restrict the process of defecation or the passage of flatus (gaseous by-product of bacterial activity in the intestines) in situations where it is not appropriate.
 Cranially, fibers of the muscle integrate with the inferior portion of puborectalis.
 Other fibers cross anteriorly and blend with the superficial transverse perineal muscles, while others attach to the anococcygeal raphe posteriorly.
 Caudally, the muscle has anteroposterior attachment from the perineal body to the anococcygeal ligament (and by extension, the coccyx).

-The internal pudendal artery is the chief arterial supplier of the perineum.
+- internal pudendal artery is the chief arterial supplier of the perineum.
 This branch of the internal iliac artery (along with its corresponding vein and nerve) enters the perineum by travelling through Alcock’s (pudendal) canal, which is located in the lateral wall of the anorectal fossa.
 It gives the cavernosal and dorsal arteries to the penis in males as well as branches to the vestibular bulb and vagina in females.

 The region between the membranous layer of superficial fascia and deep perineal fascia is known as the subcutaneous perineal pouch.
 Although this area is relatively small, it acts as a post-trauma reservoir for extravasating body fluids.
 Consequently, it has the capacity to distend significantly to accommodate fluid leaking from any broken vessel following traumatic insult to the area.
 Fortunately, the subcutaneous fascia restricts the leaked fluid to the subcutaneous perineal pouch and prevents flow laterally or posteriorly.